idanlupinsky/aws-demo/README.md

 # aws-demo
-Demo project for a service running on AWS
+A demo project for running a Java service on AWS.